sigged/openvario-shell-logmailer/README.md

 ### Setting up the development environment

-The `logmailer` extension uses `pipenv` to create a dev environment so it can run alongside the main `ovshell` application.
+To further develop the `logmailer` extension you can use `pipenv` to create a dev environment so it can run alongside the main `ovshell` application.

 To set this up yourself, do this in a linux/WSL shell: